RockefellerArchiveCenter/rockarch.org/resources/about-the-rockefellers/john-d-rockefeller-sr.md

 ## The Rockefeller Foundation

-In 1913 JDR established the Rockefeller Foundation to “promote the well-being of mankind throughout the world.”
+In 1913 JDR established the Rockefeller Foundation to "promote the well-being of mankind throughout the world."
 In keeping with this broad commitment, the foundation has given important global assistance to public health, medical education, improved food production, scientific advancement, social research, and the arts.

-The foundation’s International Health Division expanded the work of the Sanitary Commission worldwide, working against various diseases in 52 countries, bringing international recognition about public health and environmental sanitation.
+The foundation's International Health Division expanded the work of the Sanitary Commission worldwide, working against various diseases in 52 countries, bringing international recognition about public health and environmental sanitation.
 Its early field research on hookworm, malaria, and yellow fever provided the basic techniques to control these diseases and established the pattern of modern public health services.
-The foundation built and endowed the world’s first school of hygiene and public health, at The Johns Hopkins University, and spent $25 million to develop public health schools globally.
+The foundation built and endowed the world's first school of hygiene and public health, at The Johns Hopkins University, and spent $25 million to develop public health schools globally.

 Its agricultural development program in Mexico led to the Green Revolution in the advancement of global food production, and the foundation provided significant funding for the International Rice Research Institute in the Philippines.
 Thousands of scientists and scholars from throughout the world have received fellowships and scholarships for advanced study.
 The foundation helped found the Social Science Research Council and has provided significant support for such organizations as the National Bureau of Economic Research, the Brookings Institute, and the Council on Foreign Relations.
 In the arts the foundation helped establish or support the Stratford Shakespearean Festival in Ontario, Canada; the American Shakespeare Festival in Stratford, Connecticut; Arena Stage in Washington, DC; Karamu House in Cleveland; and Lincoln Center for the Performing Arts in New York.